 Wheat flour and alkaline water are the main ingredients that make up this noodle.
 The broth of this soup is made from yak bones in the highest regions of the country.
 You will be addicted to the distinctive flavors of shredded yak meat and seasonal vegetables.

-- 13 Most Popular Hawaiian Street Foods To Opt For 2022
+- 32 Most Popular Armenian Foods You Should Opt For 2023

 Go to the kitchen to make mouthwatering Thukpa immediately.